FoxDev-hub/fd-magazine/README.md

 4. Press ESC to close

 ### Editing a Magazine
+1. Use `/magazineeditor` command
-1. Select or create an edition
+2. Select or create an edition
-2. Add pages via URL input
+3. Add pages via URL input
-3. Drag & drop to reorder
+4. Drag & drop to reorder
-4. Save changes
+5. Save changes
+6. Publish when ready

+### Managing Editions
+1. Create new editions with `/createedition`
+2. Add pages to specific editions
+3. Set active status
-5. Publish when ready
+4. Publish when ready
+5. Track player ownership

 ## 🖼️ Image Guidelines